Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

       datatype: number
       default: 4096
       description: |
-        RSA private key size for the certificate, the possible values are 2048, 3072, 4096.
+        RSA private key size for the certificate.
+The possible values are 2048, 3072, or 4096.
   extra: |

     External account binding (EAB) is supported as long as `eab_kid` and `eab_hmac_key` are provided.